osrf/gazebo_user_guide/src/started_models_building.md

 ~~~~

 Note that the origin of the Box-geometry is at the geometric center of the box,
-so in order to have the bottom of the box flush with the ground plane, an
+so to have the bottom of the box flush with the ground plane, an
 origin of `<pose>0 0 0.5 0 0 0</pose>` is added to raise the box above the
 ground plane.

 > **Tip:** The above example sets the simple box model to be static, which makes the model immovable.
 This feature is useful during model creation.
-Once you are done creating your model, set the `<static>` tag to false if you want your model to be movable.
+Once you are done creating your model, set the `<static>` tag to "false" if you want your model to be movable.

 **Step 3: Add to the .model file**